 How can I protect myself from too much sun exposure?

 You can lower the risk of damage to your skin by doing the following:

 - Find shade.
 Try to limit time in direct sunlight to 15 minutes or less.

 - Use a sunscreen with an SPF (sun protection factor) of at least 30 or more even on cloudy days.
 Choose a sunscreen that protects against both UVA and UVB rays.
 Apply to any part of your skin that might be exposed to the sun, including your scalp.

-- Apply sunscreen (an ounce or enough to cover the palm of your hand) BEFORE you go out in the sun, even on cloudy days.
+- Apply sunscreen (about 30mL (1 oz) or enough to cover the palm of your hand) BEFORE you go out in the sun, even on cloudy days.
 Remember to reapply sunscreen every 2 hours, after swimming, sweating, and toweling off.